peercoin/rfcs/text/0001-exponential-pos-target-for-block-time-stabilization/0001-exponential-pos-target-for-block-time-stabilization.md

 ## Conventions
 - The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).
+- The verb "TO STAKE" or "STAKING" refers to the action of trying to create a Block using Proof-of-Stake.

 ## Motivation
 Due to the nature of Peercoin's Proof-of-Stake algorithm, large variations in time between Proof-of-Stake blocks exist.